s4ke/Master-Thesis/src/md/060-discussion.md

 #### Taming the zoo of parallel Haskells

-In this thesis, we at least showed how we can tame at least the three parallel Haskells we used as backends -- GpH, the `Par` Monad and Eden.
+In this thesis, we showed how we can tame at least the three parallel Haskells we used as backends -- GpH, the `Par` Monad and Eden.
 We even included the blue print for a new backend based upon Cloud Haskell.
 Therefore, we are confident that other parallel Haskells can be used as backends in our DSL even if they require